Art: The UDC Edge

 Curriculum and Requirements in the Art Program

-The bachelor's degree in art program offers courses in conceptual thinking, drawing, design, photography and digital media.
-Advanced studio and art history courses help students synthesize diverse art techniques and theories.
+The Bachelor's Degree in Art program offers courses in conceptual thinking, drawing, design, photography, and digital media.
+Advanced studio and art history courses help students synthesize art techniques and theories.

-At the completion of the two-year associate of arts program at UDC's Community College, you can submit an application and portfolio to be considered for admission into the four-year program.
-Applicants must meet the requirements (including a "B" average in all major courses") and successfully pass the portfolio review in order to be admitted.
+Transfer students, including those coming from UDC-CC, can submit an application and portfolio to be considered for admission into the four-year program.
+Students must submit their applications through the Registrar’s office, meet the requirements (including a B average in all major courses), and successfully complete the portfolio review.

 We take a pragmatic approach to teaching art.
-All students develop a professional portfolio and résumé in their senior year, with the opportunity to participate in a senior practicum to gain experience in their creative field.
+All students develop a professional portfolio and résumé in their senior year, may participate in a senior practicum to gain experience in their creative field.

 - Interdisciplinary Studio Art (BA, 124 credits)

 - Including advanced studio courses in areas such as painting, sculpture, printmaking, ceramics, and figure drawing;